Contact Us for a Free Consultation (213) 542-0979

 Can I Stay in My Home with a Pending Domestic Violence Case?

-A lot of times people can't afford that.
+A lot of times, people need help to afford that.
 They don't want to be away from their significant other.
-Things are made right between the two parties, and yet the court, sometimes a month or two later, say you have to get out of the house.
+Things are made right between the two parties, and yet the court, sometimes a month or two later, says you have to get out of the house.

-So, what we try to do is to develop a plan going into that first court appearance so we can prevent you from being kicked out of your house.
+So, we try to develop a plan before that first court appearance so we can prevent you from being kicked out of your house.

-Part of that plan — and this is something we have to talk about — that is convincing the judge that you are no longer a threat to that person.
+Part of that plan — which we have to discuss — is convincing the judge that you are no longer a threat to that person.
 That can be done by you doing domestic violence courses before the actual court date.

-We get the alleged victim in there to talk to the Judge and explain that you are not a threat to them, you are not afraid of them and they want you to be able to live with them and continue to support them in some cases.
+It's crucial to understand the victim's perspective.
+We can arrange for the alleged victim to speak to the Judge and explain that they don't feel threatened by you, they're not afraid of you, and in some cases, they want you to be able to live with them and continue to support them.

-There's all sorts of different angles and reasons that can be used in order to keep you in your home.
+Different angles and reasons can be used to keep you in your home.
 Our Los Angeles criminal defense lawyers will take a closer look below.

 What are the Most Common Domestic Violence Charges?

-Another common charge is corporal injury to a spouse described under California Penal Code 273.5 PC.
-This is the more serious version of 243(e)(1) domestic battery case and it's defined as willfully inflicting a traumatic condition upon an intimate partner.
+Another common charge is a corporal injury to a spouse described under California Penal Code 273.5 PC.
+This is the more severe version of 243(e)(1) domestic battery case, and it's defined as willfully inflicting a traumatic condition upon an intimate partner.

-Next is criminal threats that is covered under California Penal Code 422 PC.
-This crime is described as willfully threatening to commit a crime that could result in injury or death to a current or former spouse, cohabitant, or someone you had a dating relationship.
+Next, are criminal threats covered under California Penal Code 422 PC.
+This crime is described as willfully threatening to commit a crime that could result in injury or death to a current or former spouse, cohabitant, or someone with whom you had a dating relationship.

 • Penal Code 368 PC – elder abuse,